-Ralph Rivera, Assistant Chief, Criminal Division, is a life-long member of the Mahoning Valley, having grown up in Campbell.
+Ralph Rivera, Chief, Criminal Division, is a life-long member of the Mahoning Valley, having grown up in Campbell.
 He graduated from Ursuline High School before attending Youngstown State University where he graduated Summa Cum Laude with a Bachelor of Science in Applied Science.
 He then received his Juris Doctorate from Cleveland-Marshall College of Law, Cleveland State University.
 While in law school, his Note was chosen for publication in Volume 19, Issue 1 of the Journal of Law and Health.
 This Note focused on mentally ill offenders’ right to receive mental health care treatment while incarcerated in local jails and prisons.
 He also served as an Executive Editor for the Journal of Law & Health.
 Mr. Rivera worked as a Law Clerk in the Mahoning County Court of Common Pleas before joining the Mahoning County Prosecutor’s Office in 2007.
 During his tenure with the Prosecutor’s Office, Mr. Rivera worked in the Appellate Division where he manages the criminal appellate docket.
 The appellate docket includes all direct and discretionary appeals filed in the Seventh District Court of Appeals and the Supreme Court of Ohio.
 He is also responsible for all post-trial capital defendants, which includes responding to and prosecuting all direct appeals, postconviction petitions, and clemency reviews before the Ohio Parole Board.
 In January, 2021, Mr. Rivera was promoted to Assistant Chief of the Criminal Division.
 Mr. Rivera very active in the Boardman-Youngstown area, volunteering his time with various organizations, including, Boardman Civics Association, Boardman Community Baseball, Steel Valley Storm Fastpitch, and the Boy Scouts of America Troop #60.
 He is also a member of the Ohio Prosecuting Attorneys Association.